lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_9 Blind Auction Project

 You log into the program and give your name and your bid.
 Once you are done with your bid, the program asks you if there are any other bidders.
 If you type "yes", then the screen clears and you hand over the laptop to the next person who is going to make their bid.
 Till it gets to the turn of the final bidder. when everyone is done bidding and the prgram asks "If there is any other bidder?", you type "no".
-Then the program will tally up all the bids and figure out who bid the highest
+Then the program will tally up all the bids and figure out who bid the highest, and give a winner, printing out the name of the winner.

 ## Day_10 Blind a Calculator Project